 Botany Everyday: Marc Williams' website.
 Marc Williams is Hayden Stebbins' original ethnobotany teacher and mentor.
 An incredible resource for all things botanical (and a list of resources much more comprehensive than this one).
 Especially useful is a by-donation online course that runs from March to November.
 All past classes are available as well.

 United Plant Savers: An amazing non-profit and plant preserve.
 They are worth a drive to Ohio.
 The preserve is on land that was a strip coal mine but was restored by Paul Strauss, and now is home to some of the greatest number and diversity of rare medicinal plants I've seen.

 Go Botany: New England Wild Flower Society's website for botany of New England flowers.

-Plant Identification on Facebook: Post a picture of a plant you found, and plant nerds like myself will help you ID it pretty quickly.
+Plant Identification on Facebook: Post a picture of a plant you found, and get an ID relatively quickly.